-The context of the 4 motor controller below are discussed in the context of providing reversible rotation with speed control for Brushed DC (BDC) motors even if they could be used for stepper control.
+The 4 motor controller below are discussed in the context of providing reversible rotation with speed control for Brushed DC (BDC) motors, with no consideration of their use for stepper control.

 Simple Motor Control

-Motors cannot be connected and directly from the output pin on a microcontroller, so the simplest way to achieve control of a motor is to connect an output pin to a transistor or MOSFET to act as a switch for the higher voltages and currents needed.
+Motors cannot be connected directly from the output pin on a microcontroller, so the simplest way to achieve control of a motor is to connect an output pin to a transistor or MOSFET to act as a switch for the higher voltages and currents needed to drive the motor coils.
 Speed control can be implemented using Pulse Width Modulation (PWM – see this explanation), but this arrangement is only good for motors that always rotate in one direction.

-The most common solution to achieve changes in directional control is to implement an H-Bridge (see this explanation) with PWM for speed control.
-This now increases the number of output pins to control one motor to at least two (Forward, Reverse, PWM).
+The most common solution to achieve directional control is to implement an H-Bridge (see this explanation) with PWM for speed control.
+This now increases the number of output pins to control one motor to at least two (Forward/Reverse, PWM).